 If you’re having problems identifying your story arc, graph your story on paper to ensure that the action rises, falls a little, rises even more, falls a slight bit, and keeps rising until reaching the climax.
 You might end up with something that looks like a bell curve, or you might end up with something that looks like a stock market index.
-Either way, your action should consistently raise the tension or the stakes until it reaches the peak.
+Either way, your action should consistently raise the stakes until it reaches the peak.

 Want to delve a little deeper into narrative structure diagrams?
 Have a look at Ingrid Sundberg’s great diagram.

 Your Story Arc is Your Guide to Plotting

 Story Arc deals with the overall layout of your story, how it is broken up into chapters and scenes, what is the conflict and climax, and what is the final resolution.
 Plot is the specific series of events that make up your story.

 You need to have the big picture figured out first (the story arc) before you can start plotting how you’ll get there.
 Each point in your plot occurs in a particular order and relates to the other plot points somehow.